After Brazil mudslides, grief and faith among the ruins

 That included daily visits to another shelter where a friend who was severely injured by the slide was staying.

 On a recent day, sitting on the floor and leaning against the wall, the friend could barely move his legs.
-He was covered with wounds, and blood blotted a bandage on his head.
+Blood blotted a bandage on his head.
 Condé helped him into a wheelchair so he could be brought to the bathroom.

 “Every day I come here to help,” Condé said.
 “I can’t stay in the shelter (where his family is).
 There, I’ll start remembering my son.”

-Approaching the shelter, he took deep breaths to steady himself, then went inside to be with his family.

-When the morgue called to say Kaíque’s body had been cleared for release, Condé caught a ride to meet his wife there.
+When the morgue called to say Kaíque’s body had been cleared for release, Condé caught a ride there to meet his wife, Gabriela.
 Friends called out condolences as the car drove past heavy machinery still digging out areas buried by the slide.

-He pointed out the landslide he had seen on social media that afternoon in the workshop.
-Driving past detritus that a swollen river had left in front of stately homes, he recalled the first time he saw a river overflow.

 He scrolled through photos on his phone of Sierra Heights residents who were lost: Ms. Selma who had practically raised neighborhood boys of his generation.
 Solange and Eli, who hosted barbecues.
-And his brother, and his best friend.
-They had planned to take a fishing trip with their families next month and already paid a deposit for a rental home near the beach.
+His brother, his best friend.

 The following night, at a friend’s house, Condé felt God’s presence and wept unabashedly — “to wash the soul,” he said.

-Condé took Piter back to Sierra Heights.
-He wanted the boy to see the landslide's aftermath, how it had ripped the community apart and where Kaíque had died.
+Condé took his younger son, 14-year-old Piter, back to Sierra Heights one last time.
+He wanted the boy to see the landslide’s aftermath and where Kaíque had died.

-“This is the last time we’ll come here,” Condé told Piter as they wended their way up its serpentine alleys.

-From a neighbor's roof, they surveyed the scene below: teams of soldiers still searching for bodies in the mud, debris and relics of shattered homes.

-On the way back downhill, they came across a woman lugging a mattress.
-Condé put a hand on her arm.
+They came across a woman lugging a mattress, and Condé put a hand on her arm.
 Those who are baptized will be saved, he told the woman, and urged her to look to God for strength.

 “My God is keeping me on my feet.
 He ... is very strong,” Condé told her.
 “And who am I to question God’s sovereignty?
 Me, a mere mortal, who He put here, and I’m going to complain or question what He did?
 What the believer needs to have is certainty of salvation.”

-Then Condé shouldered the woman’s mattress and carried her burden all the way down.
+Then Condé shouldered the woman’s mattress and carried her burden down the hill.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.